 Adina has an eye for trendy, high-quality jewelry, which she uses to pick the best and most stylish products.
-Adina’s Jewels specializes in gold vermeil-plated jewelry with details like cubic zirconia stones, freshwater pearls and colorful charms and accents.
+Adina’s Jewels specializes in gold plated sterling silver jewelry with details like cubic zirconia stones, freshwater pearls and colorful charms and accents.
 Adina’s garnered a following from major celebrities and models posting looks in Adina’s, and has become known for trend-setting pieces like the Herringbone necklace, nameplate necklaces and safety pin earrings.

 Adina’s Jewels just reached 300K followers— a major milestone that took hard work, time and dedication.
 With the help of her mother and brother, Mayer, Adina spent three years working from home: making the jewelry, posting to social media, hosting jewelry events and personally delivering orders.
 Her mother, who works in the wholesale industry, helped with logistics and design ideas, while her tech-savvy brother created the brand’s website.

 Adina’s cousin helped adorn the Adina’s Jewels Instagram page, which features models wearing layers upon layers of Adina’s products in aesthetically pleasing, carefully chosen locations.